Disturbing climate of hatred, racism and bigotry

 Fear in India

-Lately, the large Muslim minority in India is increasingly living in fear from extremist agenda of Islamophobias under the pretext of cow protection and attacks against their customs and traditions.
+Lately, the large Muslim minority in India is increasingly living in fear from extremist agenda of Islamophobes under the pretext of cow protection and attacks against their customs and traditions.

 The politics of hate now has a new dimension where Muslim minorities in the West are coming under attacks largely due to a climate of fear created by terrorist attacks.